-Article V LEGAL PENALTIES
+LEGAL PENALTIES

-The Fannin County Land Development Officer, or his authorized designee, shall have the authority to:
+The Fannin County Land Development Office, or their authorized designee, shall have the authority to:

 1) Inspection.
-Subject to constitutional limitations, enter or inspect any building, land, structure or premises in the county for the purpose of inspection of the land or premises associated therewith for the purpose of ensuring compliance with the provisions of all codes and ordinances of the county; provided, however, that:
+Subject to constitutional limitations, enter or inspect any building, land, structure, or premises in the county for the purpose of inspection of the land or premises associated therewith for the purpose of ensuring compliance with the provisions of all codes and ordinances of the county; provided, however, that:

 - a.
-Efforts shall be made to conduct inspections during normal business hours, if practicable, or unless, in the discretion of the code land development officer, an emergency is deemed to exist - b.
-All Land Development personnel shall present themselves, if necessary, to gain entrance or access to the property, at the front door or entrance in order to identify themselves prior to accessing the premises.
-The Land Development Officer shall present official identification upon reasonable request. - c.
+Efforts shall be made to conduct inspections during normal business hours, if practicable, or unless, in the discretion of the land development officer, an emergency is deemed to exist. - b.
+All Land Development personnel shall present themselves, if necessary, to gain entrance or access to the property, at the front door or entrance to identify them self-prior to accessing the premises.
+The Land Development Officer shall present official identification upon reasonable request.

 The Land Development Officer will periodically inspect the sites of land disturbing activities for which permits have been issued to determine if the activities are being conducted in accordance with the plan and if the measures required in the plan are effective in controlling erosion and sedimentation.
 If, through inspection, it is deemed that a person engaged in land disturbing activities as defined herein has failed to comply with the approved plan, with permit conditions, or with the provisions of this article, a written notice to comply shall be served upon that person.
-The notice shall set forth the measures must be completed.
-If the person engaged in the land-disturbing activity fails to comply within the time specified, he/she shall be deemed in violation of this article. - d.
-The issuing authority, Fannin County, or its designated officers and representatives, including the Fannin County Land Development Officer; employees of the Georgia Department of Natural Resources, the Soil and Water Conservation District governing Fannin County, Georgia, or such other designee of the shall have the power to conduct such investigations as it may reasonably deem necessary to carry out its duties as prescribed in this article, and for this purpose to enter at a reasonable time upon any property, public or private, for the purpose of investigation and inspecting the sites of land disturbing activities.
+The notice shall set forth the measures necessary to achieve compliance and shall state the time within which such measures must be completed.
+If the person engaged in the land-disturbing activity fails to comply within the time specified, he/she shall be deemed in violation of this article.

+c.
+The issuing authority, Fannin County, or its designated officers and representatives, including the Fannin County Land Development Officer; employees of the Georgia Department of Natural Resources, the Georgia Soil and Water Conservation District governing Fannin County, Georgia, or such other designee of the shall have the power to conduct such investigations as it may reasonably deem necessary to carry out its duties as prescribed in this article, and for this purpose to enter at a reasonable time upon any property, public or private, for the purpose of investigation and inspecting the sites of land disturbing activities.

-2) Withholding Permits.
-The Land Development Officer is authorized to withhold the issuance of building permits or to refuse approval of a plan to any building contractor, developer or property owner, until such time as such contractor or person has resolved satisfactorily all outstanding violations from previously issued permits with the inspection department.
+E. Withholding Permits.
+The Land Development Officer is authorized to withhold the issuance of refuse approval of a plan to any developer, or property owner, until such time as such contractor or person has resolved satisfactorily all outstanding violations from previously issued land disturbance permits with the Land Development Officer.